lars-hoeijmans/pet-sanctuary/PRD.md

 - **ORM/migrations:** Drizzle.
 - **Realtime:** NestJS WebSocket Gateway, using Socket.IO first for fast reconnection and client ergonomics.
 - **Queue:** BullMQ + Redis/Valkey once the worker needs durable jobs; skip this for the Living Room Kernel if the API process can run the tiny simulation loop directly.
-- **LLM structured actions:** Vercel AI SDK with strict schema outputs when agent-backed behavior begins.
+- **Optional structured model-call adapter:** Vercel AI SDK Core may be used inside `AiSdkRuntime` for schema-constrained proposed actions when agent-backed behavior begins.
-- **Agent runtime:** product-owned adapter interface with deterministic, AI SDK, Hermes, and optional Pi implementations.
+- **Agent runtime:** product-owned adapter interface with deterministic, optional `AiSdkRuntime`, Hermes, and optional Pi implementations.

 Do not make Next.js route handlers the main backend for the sanctuary.
 Next.js should own the UI/app shell.
 The sanctuary itself needs a long-running backend process for simulation ticks, WebSocket connections, action validation, event logging, worker dispatch, and agent-runtime calls.

 Do not make Hermes, Pi, LangChain, or any other agent framework the product orchestrator.
 The product should own the world engine and pet orchestration.
 Agent frameworks should sit behind a small adapter boundary.

+Do not make the Vercel AI SDK the world server, collaboration engine, task scheduler, permission layer, or source of truth.
+If used, it is only a provider-agnostic way to ask a model for one structured proposed action, personality profile, task summary, memory note, or skill proposal.
+The server still validates and applies or rejects the result.

 Recommended monorepo shape: